x12q/kotlin-randomizer/README.md

 <a id="limitation"></a>

-There are cases in which this library will crash.
-Fortunately, these are pretty weird cases that are very uncommon in real scenarios.
+There is a case in which this library will crash.
+Fortunately, this is a pretty weird case that are very uncommon in real scenarios.

-For example, it is not possible for this library to generate a random instance of `MyClass` below.
+It is not possible for this library to generate a random instance of `MyClass` below.

 This is a limitation of the kotlin reflection library (see https://youtrack.jetbrains.com/issue/KT-25573/).
 So until then, ...

-Well, there may be others that I am not aware of ...

 ```kotlin